Academic Advising

 Pre-health Advising

 Students interested in fulfilling requirements for postgraduate health careers – from medicine and dentistry to the allied-health professions – are encouraged to meet with the preprofessional Stern adviser as early in their academic career as possible.
-Prehealth students should also take advantage of the resources offered through the College of Arts & Science’s Preprofessional Advisement Office
+Prehealth students should also take advantage of the resources offered through the College of Arts and Science’s Preprofessional Advisement Office

 Some professional schools may require additional courses.
 Stern students pursuing this path typically use all their elective space completing these requirements and may exceed the number of credits normally required for degree completion, which in turn may affect financial aid status.
 Note that being “pre-med” is not a concentration or minor and is not an irrevocable commitment.